lcpz/lain/imap.md

 The reason why it's false by default is to discourage the habit of storing passwords in plain.

-You can set your password in plain like this:
+So you can set your password in plain like this:

     myimapcheck = lain.widgets.imap({
         is_plain = true,